Pão de Ló vs Kasutera (Castella)

 All "pão de ló" are referred to as soft cakes and made with very few ingredients: eggs, sugar and flour.
 The proportion of these ingredients, the way of mixing them and especially their shape and the time to beat them will create their diversity.

 Pão-de-ló de Margaride is certainly the one that has experienced the greatest commercial expansion.
 It is baked in a clay mould covered with paper.
-The same amount of yolks and whites beaten with sugar and flour.
+The same amount of yolks and whites were beaten with sugar and flour.

 The Portuguese region of Minho still offers Pão de ló de Vizela which is also called Bolinhol, with a rectangular shape and drizzled with sugar syrup, which turns white after cooling.